Do not share this medication with others.

 How to use Erleada Tablet

-If you have difficulty swallowing the tablets whole, you may mix the whole tablets in 4 ounces (120 milliliters) of applesauce.
+If you are using the 60 milligram tablets and have difficulty swallowing the tablets whole, you may mix the whole tablets in 4 ounces (120 milliliters) of applesauce.
 Stir the mixture but make sure not to crush the tablets.
 Wait 15 minutes, and then stir the mixture again.
 Wait another 15 minutes and stir the mixture for a third time.
 Make sure the tablets are well mixed with no solid chunks remaining.
 Swallow the mixture right away using a spoon.
 After taking the mixture, rinse the container with 2 ounces (60 milliliters) of water and drink the mixture right away.
 Repeat the rinse to make sure you take the full dose of the medication.
 The applesauce/drug mixture should be used within 1 hour of making.
 Do not store for future use.

 The dosage is based on your medical condition and response to treatment.
 Do not increase your dose or take this drug more often than prescribed.
 Your condition will not improve any faster, and your risk of side effects will increase.